 Wirral Metropolitan Borough Council is a unitary authority in the North West.
-The Public Health Intelligence team is responsible for delivering population level health statistics and routine reports to public health managers.
+The Wirral Intelligence Service is responsible for delivering population level health statistics and routine reports to public health managers.
 This helps to inform them about demographics, health issues and inequalities that exist within Wirral, ensuring that all strategic commissioning decisions are based on sound evidence that will help improve health outcomes for Wirral.

 Access to contextual data at a local level is crucial for the team in order to understand local areas and inform strategic decision making.
 Before using Local Insight, the team were spending a lot of time manually keeping on top of data updates and responding to ad-hoc data requests.

 Using Local Insight has reduced the team’s burden of sourcing, processing and updating the data they need on a daily basis.
 This has freed up the team’s time to spend on analysis and providing the evidence that decision-makers need to make informed choices.

 Take a look at Wirral’s public access site for a glimpse into how they are using Local Insight to provide instant access to data for the communities and areas they care about.

 Over a mini series of case studies, we will take a closer look at the ways Wirral Council have utilised Local Insight to save time and resources, encourage partnership working and provide support for place-based commissioning.